dancoyle21/frotz/README.md

-I decided that the quickest way to port "frotz" to TempleOS was to compile it on Linux, statically linked against LibC (well, uClibc), and then write a loader for TempleOS which start the program and translate the Linux system calls to TempleOS system calls.
+I decided that the quickest way to port "frotz" to TempleOS was to compile it on Linux, statically linked against LibC (well, uClibc), and then write a loader for TempleOS which starts the program and translates (some) Linux system calls to TempleOS system calls.

 It worked.